 Phillips, in front of the Explorer, now did something that looked quite puzzling at first glance.

 Carrying the Heckler & Koch 91, which was only fed by box magazines, he pulled out yet another AKM drum magazine from a pouch on his waist.
 He unloaded the H&K magazine and took a knee again.
 At first glance it appears he was confused, intent on loading a magazine into the rifle that was clearly not designed for it and would never be able to operate in it.
 Yet closer inspection shows he was planning ahead, he was getting ready to swap weapons again and to begin the final steps of the sequence that would see them attempt to finally flee the scene.
-He stood, and strode in front of the line of cars as if looking to see what opposition was left.
-Twice he raised the rifle, once he fired toward Whitfield's position the second time he lowered it without firing.
-The muted pop pop pop of returning pistol fire can be heard; Phillips showed no reaction to it whatsoever.

 Inside the Chevrolet Matasareanu, who by now appeared to have recovered his composure somewhat, heard something on the 50 channel Radio Shack police scanner they had bought with them.